kavun/kavun.github.io/_posts/2021-04-14-creating-a-command-based-cli-in-powershell.md

 1. Removed `Mandatory=$True` from the `$Command` param, so that we can show the help content when you call the script with no params.
 1. Added the `help` command, which ends up calling `Get-Help $PSCommandPath`

 This will show help for all 4 of these commands.
-The goal here is to make this foolproof.
+The goal here is to make finding help foolproof.
 ```
 .\3-help.ps1